1 The history and examination

 The signs of dehydration are discussed in chapter 5.

 Sometimes it may be necessary to perform a rectal or vaginal examination, or examine the fundi of the eyes.
 These may need to be done under general anaesthesia in a small child.

 1-36 What are the 10 common errors in the general examination of a child?

-- Not taking time to introduce yourself to the mother and child
+- Not taking time to introduce yourself to the parent/s or caregiver and child

-- Not listening to what the mother says
+- Not listening to what the parent/s or caregiver says

 - Not taking a full history